Flederossi/sandboot/README.md

 ---
 <br />

+*Note:*
 > If you just want to compile sandboot you can use:
 > ```
 > make
 > ```
-The binary file is generated in bin/boot.bin
+> The binary file is generated in bin/boot.bin

 <br />